 - Isolation increases for both the individual and the caregiver

 At that point, the decision becomes less about whether memory care is expensive and more about whether the current situation is sustainable.
+It is also the point when families may benefit from asking how a community handles changing care needs and whether residents can remain in the same community if additional support becomes necessary.

 How Should You Think About Memory Care Pricing?